Why Should You Insulate Your Home’s Attic?February 9, 2018

 Crawl spaces typically have damp dirt floors that water can easily seep into.
 This added moisture puts your home at risk for mold and mildew growth, insect infestation, rust and rot—all of which can be costly to fix and may even pose a threat to your family’s health when left untreated or undetected.
 Damp crawl spaces call for vapor barrier installation.

 A crawl space moisture barrier can be a valuable addition to your home’s protective systems, yet new homes don’t typically come with it.
 Whether you are building a new home or doing a major renovation, installing a vapor barrier beneath your home and in your crawl spaces can be useful in keeping your house’s structure in good shape, while preventing health problems that can arise from the presence of mold and mildew.
-Below are even more reasons why you should consider a vapor barrier installation in your home:
+Below are even more reasons why you should consider a vapor barrier installation

 - In addition to moisture control, a crawl space moisture barrier can also aid in controlling your home’s temperature.
 Moisture in the house impacts temperature and humidity levels, making your spaces warmer or cooler than they should be.
 When this happens, you have to run your furnace or air conditioner longer to compensate for the rise and fall of temperature and humidity levels.
 A moisture barrier can help reduce energy costs by keeping moisture out.